Configure Jira

 Settings.The Settings page appears.

-- Click the
+- Click on the

 Jira Cloud tile.

-The Jira connector page appears.
+The Jira Connector page appears.

-- Configure your Jira Cloud Credentials:
+- Configure the following Jira Cloud Credentials:

 - To test the connection, click Connect.